EQ8 Collector’s Edition BOB Block libraries

 Required: A running copy of EQ8 Quilt Design Software.

 The block library is a downloadable digital file that you will place into your personal block library.
 Once you place the block file in your library, you will be able to use it immediately to draw and design quilts.
 I have included all of the instructions to add the files to your EQ8.
 You will receive the EQ8 Block library, a color block reference guide and an instruction document including hints and tips.
-The blocks are all labeled and colored similarly to the blocks provided in the Accuquilt Brochure so they are easy to match up.
+The blocks are all labeled and colored similarly to the blocks provided in the AccuQuilt Brochure so they are easy to match up.

-Please NoteIf you have more than one size of Qube, you only need one size of library.
+Please Note!
+If you have more than one size of GO!
+Qube, you only need one size of library.
 Once you have the EQ8 Library for AccuQuilt installed into EQ8, you can easily resize to your other size Qubes as it will scale properly.
-You can certainly purchase other sizes for convenience, but it is not necessary.

 Once you have designed your quilt, you can use your AccuQuilt GO!
 Cutter to make it.
 I have also included tips and suggestions for determining what dies to use and how to determine fabric requirements.